databrickslabs/pylint-plugin/README.md

 XXX cluster missing `data_security_mode` required for Unity Catalog compatibility.
 Before you enable Unity Catalog, you must set the `data_security_mode` to 'NONE', so that your existing jobs would keep the same behavior.
 Failure to do so may cause your jobs to fail with unexpected errors.

+To disable this check on a specific line, add `# pylint: disable=missing-data-security-mode` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ### `W8902`: `unsupported-runtime`

 XXX cluster has unsupported runtime: XXX.
 The runtime version is not supported by Unity Catalog.
 Please upgrade to a runtime greater than or equal to 11.3.

+To disable this check on a specific line, add `# pylint: disable=unsupported-runtime` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ## `databricks-dbutils` checker
+To use this checker, add `databricks.labs.pylint.dbutils` to `load-plugins` configuration in your `pylintrc` or `pyproject.toml` file.

 [[back to top](#pylint-plugin-for-databricks)]